CalvinNeo/CFortranTranslator/docs/brief.md

     /* common variables */
 }COMMON_NAME;
 ```
-if this common block is an unamed block, `COMMON_NAME` is by default `G`
+If this common block is an unamed block, `COMMON_NAME` is by default `G`

-## subroutines and functions
+## Subroutines and functions
-### parameter list
+### Parameter list
-1. remove all definition of local variables which is also in parameter list
+1. Remove all definition of local variables which is also in parameter list
-2. optional parameter: instead of c-style optional parameter, wrap optional parameters with `foroptional<T>`, function `forpresent` functions as `present` function in fortran90
+2. Optional parameter: instead of c-style optional parameter, wrap optional parameters with `foroptional<T>`, function `forpresent` functions as `present` function in Fortran90
-3. keyword/named parameter: C++ don't support keyword parameters, all keyword parameter will be reorganized in normal paramtable
+3. Keyword/named parameter: C++ don't support keyword parameters, all keyword parameter will be reorganized in normal paramtable

-### interface
+### Interface
 "functions" delcared in interface will be generated as a `std::function<...>` clause

-for example
+For example
 ```
 subroutine proc(a, b, fun)
 	interface